 (Courtesy of Les Adams)

-Above from L-to-R are Carl Stockdale, Rosalind Keith, Tom Chatterton, Lloyd Ingraham (as a judge), George O'Brien, and two unidentified players in a scene from O'Brien's TROUBLE IN SUNDOWN (RKO, 1939).
+Above from L-to-R are Carl Stockdale, Rosalind Keith, Tom Chatterton, Lloyd Ingraham (as a judge), George O'Brien, unidentified guy (holding his hat), and Jack O'Shea in a scene from O'Brien's TROUBLE IN SUNDOWN (RKO, 1939).